FAQEUCyber Resilience Act

 Citations

-Section 30
+Question 30

-In what language can module H technical documentation and correspondence be submitted to the notified body?
+In what language can Module H technical documentation and correspondence be submitted to the notified body?

 They must be in an official language of the Member State where the notified body is established, or in another language acceptable to that body.

-That rule applies to technical documentation and correspondence for any CRA conformity assessment procedure, including module H.
+That rule applies to technical documentation and correspondence for any CRA conformity assessment procedure, including Module H.

 Citations

-Section 31
+Question 31

-If software uses module H, where does the notified body's identification number go?
+If software uses Module H, where does the notified body's identification number go?

 It follows the CE marking wherever the CRA allows that CE marking to be placed for software.

 For software products, Article 30(1) says the CE marking is affixed either to the EU declaration of conformity or on the website accompanying the software product.
-Article 30(4) then says that, where module H is used, the CE marking is followed by the notified body's identification number.
-So the CRA does not create a separate location rule for software under module H; the number follows the CE marking in the place where that marking is lawfully affixed.
+Article 30(4) then says that, where Module H is used, the CE marking is followed by the notified body's identification number.
+So the CRA does not create a separate location rule for software under Module H; the number follows the CE marking in the place where that marking is lawfully affixed.

 Citations